All Episodes

 Who can't do that?

-Look at all the look at all the guys just if you just take the guys called Mark who just sit around talking on this show, anyone can do that.
+If you just take the guys called Mark who just sit around talking on this show, anyone could do that.

-Uh Timothy Geitner, guy who's never done anything in his life, Joe Biden, lifetime legislator class.
+Timothy Geithner, guy who's never done anything in his life.

-Inuway, uh Daniel Inoue, he's been uh when did Hawaii become a state?
+He's been, when did Hawaii become a state?

-John Dingle, John Dingle Jr., I had the opportunity to meet the guy who's running against John Dingle, had the opportunity to talk to him a couple of months ago.
+I had the opportunity to meet the guy who's running against John Dingell.

 He's been an Illinois congressman since 1955.

-Eddie Bernice Johnson handing out scholarships, uh she gets money to give to scholarships, and she gives them uh twenty-five thousand dollars scholarships to uh four of her relatives and uh two children of her aid, and she doesn't realize there is anything wrong with this.
+She gets money to give to scholarships and she gives them $25,000 scholarships to four of her relatives and two children of her aid.

-Uh and this is this is the problem with uh the uh the American governing class now, that they have become a class uh that has insulated itself from proper rules of accountability, uh and in effect uh regards as we see when they express their opinions of the great unwashed masses out there that regards the people with contempt.
+And this is the problem with the American governing class now, that they have become a class that has insulated itself from proper rules of accountability and in effect regards, as we see when they express their opinions of the great unwashed masses out there, that regards the people with contempt, as Mark Belling was talking about yesterday.

-If you happen to be opposed to the ground zero mosque, you must be Islamophobic.
+If you happen to be opposed to the Ground Zero Mosque, you must be Islamophobic.

-Uh, by the way, I preferred it when you were just called racist and sexist, because that was at least bigotry.
+By the way, I preferred it when you were just called racist and sexist, because that was at least bigotry.

 You know, that was at least bigotry.